danieleromano1995/documentsKoru/README.md

-# documentsKoru
-Privacy Policy Terms & Conditions for Koru.
+# Privacy Policy Terms & Conditions for Koru.

 This app does not collect any kind of personal data from the user.